Compare Low Doc Home Loans in Australia

 Eligibility requirements for low doc home loans may differ between lenders, but you'll typically need to have a registered Australian Business Number (ABN) and be self-employed, running a small business, contracting, or freelancing.

-What documents are required for a low doc home loan?
+What documents do you need to apply for a low doc home loan?

-The specific documents required to secure a low doc home loan can vary, and borrowers might be able to mix-and-match those they provide to give lenders a clear picture of their finances.
+The specific documents required to secure a low doc home loan can vary, and borrowers might be able to mix-and-match those they provide.

-Ultimately, a lender will simply want to know you receive the income you say you do from the sources you say you get it from.
-Documents that can help to evidence this include:
+Ultimately, a lender will want to see you receive the income you say you do from the sources you say you get it from.
+Documents that can help prove this include:

 • Registered business name and ABN